-Check back frequently to see what openings ELSO has for graduate peer tutors or Cornell community volunteers for the Speaking Groups Program!
+Check back frequently to see what openings ELSO has for graduate peer tutors or Cornell community volunteers for English Conversation hours in collaboration with the Language Resource Center!

-Be a Tutor: Work on Writing and Presenting with International Graduate Students
+Be a Tutor: Work on Presenting and Writing with International Graduate Students

 Time Commitment: flexible, but usually 5-8 hours a week

 Cornell’s English Language Support Office (ELSO) offers one-on-one tutoring for international graduate students and postdocs from all fields.
-Our tutors work on any writing project, from class assignments to dissertations, and on all levels, from overall structure to the sentence-level.
-To a lesser extent, we also work with prepared speech, mostly presentations, and occasionally other genres, such as speeches.
-Tutors gain teaching experience working with students from other cultures and the opportunity to improve their own writing and communication skills.
-The pay is $17 an hour, and schedules are flexible.
-For more information, visit: https://elso.as.cornell.edu/elso-tutoring#tutoring-on-writing-and-presentations
+Our tutors work on any presentation, including those for classes, conferences, and defenses.
+We also work on any writing project, from class assignments to dissertations, and on all levels, from overall structure to the sentence-level.

 - be a current Cornell graduate or professional student